linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Cyclical Industries (and Advanced Forecasting).md

 	 $$\text{Value of equity} = \text{Value of operating assets} + \text{cash} - \text{debt} = \$279.05 + \$32.01 - \$9.4 = \$301.66 \text{billion}$$

 - After this adjustment,  Exxon’s market cap of $320bn seems reasonable

 ## VOLATILITY OF DCF VALUE AND FCF

 ![](69f7f88883f3ab38857ac0e166ef9a57.png)

-- For a cyclical company, a time series of DCF values should exhibit lower volatility than earnings and cash flows: Why?
+- For a [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] company,  a time series of DCF values should exhibit lower volatility than earnings and cash flows: Why?

 ## CYCLICAL VALUATIONS

 - Looking at price and EPS path illustrates why multiples expand and contract
-- Still, share prices of cyclical companies tend to be more volatile than what DCF would predict
+- Still,  share prices of [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] companies tend to be more volatile than what DCF would predict
 	 - Potential reason: Analysts and investors do not fully adjust for the cycle
 Source: Koller et al.
 ![](1b5a01d4874a0a7f9eabb9ad0ecd48a8.png)